Infection and Defence

 The aim of this module is to give you a good foundation in transferrable academic and study skills, numeracy skills and statistics to build upon as you progress in the course.
 It introduces essential aspects needed for research including good experimental study design, ethical consideration and communication skills as a broad base for future research.
 The need to develop full academic potential is encouraged through independent-learning, and reinforced via formative assessment activities and personal tutor input.

-In this module you’ll get an introduction to the study of musculoskeletal and nervous systems in the context of medical physiology and neuroscience.
+In this module you will get an introduction to the study of musculoskeletal and nervous systems in the context of medical physiology and neuroscience.
 The module will cover the normal anatomy, physiology, and cell biology of skin and connective tissue, types of muscle and bone, before moving on to discuss joint structure, biomechanics, the nervous system, and the control of locomotion.
-There is 30 hours contact time for this module through a mix of lectures, lab work, anatomy workshops, and group tutorials.
+This module is delivered through a mix of lectures, lab work, anatomy workshops, and group tutorials.

 Supply and Demand 1

 The aim of the module is to introduce you to the fundamental biomedical disciplines of haematology and biochemistry.
 The haematological content will provide a basis for understanding aspects related to diseases affecting blood.
 Basic knowledge regarding nutrition, metabolism, and digestion will allow broad understanding of the relationship between diet, production of energy and health, and appreciation of factors affecting metabolic balance and whole body homeostasis.
-You’ll have lectures, tutorials and lab-based practical sessions totalling 43 hours for this module.
+You will have lectures, tutorials and lab-based practical sessions for this module.

 Supply and Demand 2